Ngozi-Okonkwo/Style-and-glow-sales-dashboard/README.md

 ---

+## 🙏 A big thank you to Nebiant Analytics for the free 3-day Data Analytics training.

+---
-📌 _Thank you for viewing this project!
+📌 _ And thank you for viewing this project!
 Feel free to fork, star ⭐, or contribute._